 Do You Need A Bicycle Odometer?
-9 Questions To Help You Decide
+Let’s Find Out

 Handlebar odometer

-Bicycle odometers are commonly referred to as cyclocomputers, and they offer certain features that the standard vehicle odometers do not.
+You may know bicycle odometers as cyclocomputers.
+They offer certain features that the standard vehicle odometers do not.
 The basic function is to measure the speed and distance traveled.

-Having an odometer will push you to be better than yourself in every way you can be, which is why you should consider getting one even if you feel like you don’t need it.
+Having an odometer will push you to be better than yourself in every way you can be.

 Uphill biking

 There are many different types of bike computers, and they all detect the distance traveled in different ways.
 The most common is the wheel sensor.
-It has been around for quite a while, and is one of the more durable sensors out there.
+It has been around for quite a while and is one of the most durable sensors out there.

 It is used by clamping a small magnet to the inside of the rim of the bike wheel, or to a spoke.
-A magnetic sensor is then fastened in alignment with the magnet, to the handlebars.
+Then you fastened a magnetic sensor in alignment with the magnet to the handlebars.
 Every time the wheel does a full revolution, the magnet passes by the sensor.
-This produces a readout on the meter, which is securely mounted in front of the cyclist, next to the brake lever.
+This produces a readout on the meter.
+You mount this in front of the cyclist, next to the brake lever.

-Of course, to measure the distance traveled, the computer will need certain information.
+To measure the distance traveled, the computer will need certain information.
 When you first install an odometer on your bike, you will need to calibrate it.
-This means giving it details about the size of your tires, among other things.
-It will use these to calculate the horizontal distance traveled.
+This means giving details about the size of your tires, among other things.
+It will use this information to calculate the horizontal distance traveled.

 The computer also calculates the speed you are traveling at by measuring the time between wheel spins.